Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 Subequatorial and partly tropical.

-There are northern and southern parts of savannas.
+There are northern and southern part savannah

 Vegetation: mimosa, bottle tree, ceiba)